oSoc20/FRISteam/README.md

 The file that initializes the server is in ./API/http_server.py.
 ### Routes
 #### /api/projects/enrich
 It will return the enriched data for a project as response as JSON.
-It is a ``POST`` request with the following JSON body data structure:
+``POST`` request with the following JSON body data structure:
 ````
 {
   "uuid": "85dbe745-772d-472e-b5fa-3e6d36f966d4",